CardSorting/DreamBeeSQL/changelog/strategy-mission/README.md

 **Purpose**: Define core values, principles, and long-term vision

 **Key Topics**:
-- Core mission: "Django's ORM Without The Framework Prison"
+- Core mission: "Django-Inspired Type-Safe ORM Built on Kysely for Next.js"
-- Framework independence and portability
+- Built on Kysely foundation with Django API layer
-- Django-inspired patterns and Next.js optimization
+- Next.js + SQLite + NextAuth specialization
-- Production readiness and developer experience
+- Target audience: Kysely users, Django migrants, Next.js developers
-- Target audience and use cases
+- Use cases and success criteria
-- Success criteria and principles in action
+- What we build vs. what we don't build

 **Read This When**:
 - Making architectural decisions